ostinelli/pgpool/README.md

 -type pgpool_query_option() :: no_wait.
 ```

+`no_wait` makes the query call return immediately if there are no available connections in the pool.
+This allows you to improve your application's flow control by rejecting external calls if your database is unable to handle the load, thus preventing a system overflow.

 ### Queries
 Please refer to [epgsql 3.4 README](https://github.com/epgsql/epgsql/blob/3.4.0/README.md) for how to perform queries.
 Currently, PGPool supports the following.